Classrooms are just the beginning.

 On a clear night you can see 380 million stars through the telescope's primary lens, a Celestron 14.
 And thanks to a super-cooled CCD camera, the observatory is capable of taking photographs that would make Carl Sagan jealous.

 Home to some of the most powerful computers on campus, this lab is the hub of our video production and 3D animation programs.
-In addition, the digital arts lab houses our large format and a 3D printers.
-If you can imagine it, you can create it, here.

 The larger of our two auditoriums, this room plays host to our biggest school gatherings, including theater performance and the Schwartz Visiting Fellow lecture series.